Lasix and Lasix High Dose (Furosemide)

 What Is Lasix and Lasix High Dose Used For?

-Lasix contains furosemide, a diuretic that helps reduce excess fluid in your body by increasing urine production.
+Lasix is a diuretic medication that helps eliminate excess fluid from the body by increasing urine production.

 Primary Uses